Incubaid/baardskeerder/doc/disk_format.rst

 is validated.
 If both checksums are invalid, a heavyweight full recovery, scanning the complete database file, is required, and the operation shouldn't continue.
-If a single metadata block is valid, this one is used to retrieve the offset of the last valid root node.
+If a single metadata block is valid, this one is used to retrieve the offset of the last valid commit entry.
 If both metadata blocks are valid, the one with the highest counter (i.e. the last one written, except for overflow scenarios) is used.
 If one counter is significantly less than the other (i.e. overflow occurred), the lowest is used.